Lev-Sec/Elastic-SIEM-Lab/README.md

 To verify that the agent is working correctly, you can generate some security-related events on your Kali VM.
 To do this, we can use a tool like Nmap.
 Nmap (Network Mapper) is a free and open-source utility used for network exploration, management, and security auditing.

+To run an Nmap scan, follow these steps:

+ 1. Install Nmap on the Linux VM if you’re not using Kali, Nmap already comes preinstalled in Kali.
+Open a new Terminal and run this command to install it: sudo apt-get install nmap.
+ 2.Run a scan on Kali machine by running the command: sudo nmap <vm-ip>.
+You can also run a scan of your host machine if you place your Kali VM on a “bridged” network.